 Once you have approved the design and are ready for me to build it for you:

-- I ask for a non-refundable 50% deposit
+• I ask for a non-refundable 50% deposit

-- The deposit retains the next available start date on my schedule.
+• The deposit retains the next available start date on my schedule.

-- For small to mid-sized projects, I am currently running about Please allow 8-10 weeks for fabrication out
+• For small to mid-sized projects, I am currently running about Please allow 4-6 weeks for fabrication out

-- For larger projects, I am currently running about Please allow 12-14 weeks for fabrication out.
+• For larger projects, I am currently running about Please allow 8-10 weeks for fabrication out.

-- For most projects, the final payment will be due upon completion prior to shipping.
+• For most projects, the final payment will be due upon completion prior to shipping.

-- For large projects with multiple phases, I will bill progress payments based on the percentage completed.
+• I will bill progress payments for large projects with multiple phases based on the percentage completed.

 Still on the fence?
-If you want a handcrafted piece of furniture but don’t want to go through the design process, please check out my made-to-order selection of furniture or some of the pieces I have in stock ready to ship.
+If you want a handcrafted piece of furniture but don’t want to go through the design process, please check out my made-to-order selection of furniture or some pieces I have in stock ready to ship.

 Examples Of My Design Process

-Sometimes the hardest part is not knowing where to start, or you need to see an example to help get you going down the right path.
+Sometimes, the hardest part is not knowing where to start, or you need to see an example to help get you going down the right path.
 A good design has an element of inspiration and a story to be told.
-Inspiration can come from anything, something in nature, an architectural detail, another piece of furniture or artwork, or even a combination thereof.
+Inspiration can come from anything: something in nature, an architectural detail, another piece of furniture or artwork, or even a combination thereof.

 Please check out some of my case studies, where I discuss each project’s design process more in-depth.